uurcank/help_center/README.md

 ### 📖 Knowledge Base for your Ruby on Rails App

 HelpCenter is a Rails wiki gem with Trix editor support for creating a knowledge base for your project.
-It includes support categories, support articles, simple moderation, the ability to leave comments to support articles and more.
+It includes categories, articles, simple moderation, the ability to leave comments to docs and more.

 Out of the box, HelpCenter comes with styling for TailwindCSS 2.0 but you're free to customize the UI as much as you like by installing the views and tweaking the HTML.

 ## Requirements

 ```
-Rails >= 6.0.0
+Rails >= 6.1.4

 ```